Elizabeth Dole: 1996 Republican National Convention

-2000 United States Presidential candidacy
+2000 United States presidential candidacy

 Elizabeth Dole ran for the Republican nomination in the 2000 United States presidential election.

 Speculation of a presidential campaign became widespread after Dole announced her departure from her job as president of the Red Cross on January 4, 1999.

 Dole announced she was forming an exploratory committee on March 10, 1999.

 While Dole had been an active participant in her husband's campaign four years prior, he was largely absent from the campaign trail during her campaign.

 In August, Dole placed third – behind George W. Bush and Steve Forbes – in a large field in the Iowa Straw Poll (the first, non-binding, test of electability for the Republican Party nomination).
 The Iowa Straw Poll differed from the national polls where she was second only to Bush; Senator John McCain was in third place.

 Dole withdrew from race in October 1999 before any of the primaries, largely due to inadequate fundraising even though a Gallup poll had her in second place in the presidential race at 11% behind George W. Bush at 60% as late as October 1999.

 2000 vice presidential vetting

 Shortly before the 2000 Republican National Convention in Philadelphia, Bush campaign sources said Elizabeth Dole was on the short list to be named the vice-presidential nominee, along with Michigan Governor John Engler, New York Governor George Pataki, Pennsylvania Governor Tom Ridge, and former Missouri Senator John Danforth.
 Many pundits believed that Dole was the frontrunner for the vice presidential nomination.
-Bush then surprised most pundits by selecting former U.S. Secretary of Defense Richard Bruce Cheney, who was actually in charge of leading Bush's search for a vice presidential nominee.
+Bush then surprised most pundits by selecting former U.S. Secretary of Defense Dick Cheney, who was actually in charge of leading Bush's search for a vice presidential nominee.